 Possible side effects of turmeric

-Turmeric has no adverse side effects unless taken in excessive amounts., In fact; there are no records of turmeric causing toxicity.
+Turmeric has no negative side effects unless taken in excessive amounts.
+In fact; there are no records of turmeric causing toxicity.

 When taking Turmeric extracts or curcumin extracts, the maximum recommended dose is 3 grams.
 When used on a regular basis both extracts affect how your blood coagulates.

 Pregnant women need to be careful with their turmeric consumption.
 High levels of turmeric during pregnancy can potentially cause some complications.

 Turmeric is known to stimulate the uterus by increasing the activity of the muscles at the bottom of the uterus.

 This can cause premature contractions, vaginal bleeding or even a miscarriage.

 Small amounts of turmeric are fine, but you probably shouldn’t try to get the health benefits of turmeric while pregnant.

 If you ingest a lot of turmeric over an extended period, it can also affect how your blood clots.
 Turmeric may also interfere with anticoagulant medications like clopidogrel or warfarin.